Will My Staging Site Be Able To Connect With QPilot?

 What Types Of URLs Are Not Successful?

-- Subdirectories of an existing site like https://mysite.com/shop can be problematic because the ../shop location is not a unique site from https://mysite.com/
+- Subdirectories of an existing site like https://mysite.com/staging-site can be problematic because the ../staging location is only a subdirectory which still shares the domain (the "root" domain) with the site https://mysite.com/

 - Connecting subdirectories will generally result in problems because the API connection will still resolve to the site root